Temzasse/stitches-native/README.md

 ## Installation

-> ⚠️ NOTE: This library is still under development and not yet published on npm.
+> ⚠️ NOTE: This library is still under development and there only exists a canary release on npm.

 ```sh
 npm install stitches-native